The Ghostley Witch

 "Well, my dear, here we are.
 Your future home!"

 Hella barely managed a faint smile in return.
-Not only had the general
+Not only had the

-ignored problem suddenly endangered her set-up.
-After all, this was a POW-camp.
+camp, a hitherto ignored problem suddenly endangered her set-up.
+After all,

-that especially her looks instantly drew the undivided attention of no less
+woman.
+Which meant that especially her looks instantly drew the undivided

-than fifteenhundred hungry males.
-Males who had all seen Frau Linkmeyer before.
+attention of no less than fifteenhundred hungry males.
+Males who had all seen

-And gaining control over fifteenhundred sets of brain-waves at once was no
+Frau Linkmeyer before.
+And gaining control over fifteenhundred sets of

-piece of cake!
+brain-waves at once was no piece of cake!

 Still, she managed.
-It was a real tax on her brain, but she managed.
-And
+It was a real tax on her brain, but she

 The general got out of the car.